thoremi2011/Movie_Recommender/docs/cloud_infra_pipeline.md

 ```

 ### Logs and Monitoring
-- **CloudWatch Logs** captures logs from the ECS tasks.
+- **CloudWatch Logs** captures logs from ECS tasks.
-- **AWS WAF** is configured to prevent excessive API requests.
+- **AWS WAF** prevents excessive API requests.
-- **AWS Budgets** alerts when monthly costs exceed defined limits.
+- **AWS Budgets** sends alerts if costs exceed predefined limits.

 ## Conclusion
-This pipeline ensures a **scalable, monitored, and secure** deployment of the Movie Recommender application using AWS ECS, ECR, and Terraform.
+This pipeline ensures that the Movie Recommender application is deployed in a **scalable, secure, and monitored** environment using AWS ECS, ECR, and Terraform.